TiagoBaiao/tools/organise_media/README.md

 ## Testing

-The project contains both unit and functional tests, which you can run using pytest.
+The project contains both unit and functional tests, which you can run using `pytest`.

 ### Setup

-Run the following command to install dependencies (including pytest):
+Run the following command to install dependencies (including `pytest`):

     $ pip install -r requirements/test.txt